keriganmarketing/uretekusa/wp-content/plugins/advanced-sidebar-menu/readme.txt

 <h4>Pro Features</h4>
 * Priority support.
-* Ability to customize each page link’s text.
+* Ability to customize each page's link text.
-* Number of levels of pages to show when always displayed child pages is not checked.
-* Click and drag styling for both the page and category widgets.
+* Click and drag styling for page, category, and navigation menu widgets.
 * Styling options for links including color, background color, size, and font weight.
 * Styling options for different levels of links.
 * Styling options for the current page or category.
 * Styling options for the parent of the current page or category.
 * Block styling options including borders and border colors.
 * Bullet style selection from 7 styles or select none to have no bullets.
-* Accordion menu support for pages.
-* Accordion menu support for categories.
+* Accordion menu support for pages, categories, and navigation menus.
-* Accordion icon selection from 4 styles of icons.
-* Accordion icon color selection.
+* Accordion icon style and color selection.
 * Accordion option to keep all sections closed until clicked.
 * Accordion option to include highest level parent in accordion.
 * Ability to exclude a page from all menus using a simple checkbox.
 * Link ordering for the category widget.
+* Number of levels of pages to show when always displayed child pages is not checked.
 * Ability to select and display custom post types.
 * Ability to select and display custom taxonomies.
-* Option to display the current page's parents and grandparents only
+* Optionally display the current page's parents, grandparents, and children only.
-* Option to display child page siblings when on a child page **NEW**
-* Option to display child page siblings when on a child page with no grandchild pages **NEW**
+* Optionally display child page siblings when on a child page.
+With our without grandchildren available. .
-* Ability to display the widgets everywhere the sidebar display **NEW**
+* Ability to display the widgets everywhere the sidebar displays. **NEW**
-* Ability to select the parent page/category when using the display widget everywhere option **NEW**
+* Ability to select the parent page/category when using the display widget everywhere option. **NEW**
+* Ability to display assigned posts or custom post types under categories. **NEW**
+* Ability to limit the number of posts or custom post types to display under categories. **NEW**
+* Support for custom navigation menus from Appearance -> Menus. **NEW**
+* Ability to display the current Navigation Menu's items parents and children only. **NEW**
+* Optionally display the top level Navigation Menu's items when there are no child items or not viewing a menu item.  **NEW**
 * Access to members only support area.

 <h4>Currently ships with the following languages</h4>